Stuart "Captain Calamity" Hill: Attempt to circumnavigate the British Isles

 Louis Rivett-Carnac, of Great Yarmouth coastguard said "A lifeboat went to offer him assistance and persuade him that it was crazy and he was costing us a fortune so he decided to knock it on the head"He was towed ashore to Cromer beach.

 He again caused trouble for rescue agencies when he was "spotted drifting in circles 22 miles out in busy shipping lanes" and the Coastguard were unable to contact him.
 On his return to inshore waters the Lowestoft lifeboat in Suffolk had to put to sea to warn him he was so close to shore that he was in danger of running aground.
 Chris Barnes, honorary secretary of the Cromer lifeboat, said "My coxswain described it like putting someone blindfold in the middle of the M1 and telling everyone else to miss them," and that Hill should never have attempted his voyage, but the RNLI would always go to his aid.

 He also "blundered" into an area of sea "intended for a practice bombing run by RAF Tornados".

 He made it as far north as Shetland calling in at Baltasound in Unst to get supplies.
 He was next spotted rounding Muckle Flugga lighthouse heading out into the Atlantic.
 Soon after, his vessel capsized in 20 ft-high seas 50 mi west of the islands in August 2001.
-"He was asleep in his bunk" when his boat overturned but managed to contact rescuers with via a satellite phone and spent around an hour in the sea clinging to the upturned vessel.
+"He was asleep in his bunk" when his boat overturned but managed to contact rescuers via a satellite phone and spent around an hour in the sea clinging to the upturned vessel.
 Kieran Murray, helicopter winchman on Coastguard rescue helicopter Oscar Charlie, based in Shetland, said Hill was "extremely lucky" to survive.

 He spent a night in hospital suffering from hypothermia but stated that he was "undeterred" and may attempt the journey again.
 He later wished "he hadn't called them (the rescue services).
 If only he had held on until the next morning when it was calm and clear, he might have made it and shown the world that a small guy could build a world-beating boat."
 Despite the multiple problems with his boat and the eventual capsize Hill dismissed claims that it was unseaworthy stating "The boat was designed for extreme conditions and it's stood up really well".